VladimirVil/Prog3_Ubungen/README.md

 ArbServer/ArbClient:

 Conversion between two currencies(DM and EUR), implemented using threads.
 Server provides the currency and amount, and receives the amount in the other currency.
 Keyboard thread always in background to stop the application

+EchoBeispiel:

+Server and Client, server echos everything that comes from client + reduces the amount of spaces to one